 Curettage

-Curettage is a common skin cancer treatment that involves scraping off abnormal lesions with a sharp, oval-shaped instrument called a curette.
-Following the curettage, a dermatologist will use electrocautery to burn away the residual abnormal cells.
+Curettage is a highly effective skin cancer treatment that involves the meticulous scraping off of abnormal lesions using a sharp, oval-shaped instrument known as a curette.
+This precise procedure is frequently employed to address various types of skin cancer, including basal cell carcinoma and squamous cell carcinoma.
+Following the curettage, a dermatologist will utilize electrocautery to burn away any remaining abnormal cells, ensuring comprehensive treatment and reducing the likelihood of recurrence.

 Curettage Explained